 The Kaiteriteri system is reliant on telemetry to operate.
-The vessel has an operational volume of around 2m3 with minimal storage.
+The vessel has an operational volume of around 2m with minimal storage.

-Because of the long distance from Kaiteriteri to the Motueka WWTP, the wastewater in the pipeline goes septic.
+Because of the long distance from Kaiteriteri to the Motueka Wastewater Treatment Plant(WWTP), the wastewater in the pipeline goes septic.
 This causes odours at the WWTP in summer as hydrogen sulphide gas is released at the inlet at the WWTP.
-This is exacerbated with the increase in population with flows increasing from 100 to 600+ m3 /day.
+This is exacerbated with the increase in population with flows increasing from 100 to 600+ m /day.
 Dosing of magnesium oxide at the Vessel from December to the end of February each year assists with minimising odours released at the WWTP, as does the new fully enclosed inlet at the WWTP.
 Because of the long distance from Kaiteriteri to the Motueka WWTP, the wastewater in the pipeline goes septic.
 This causes odours at the WWTP as hydrogen sulphide gas is released at the inlet in the WWTP.
-This is exacerbated in summer with the increase in population and flows increasing from 100 to 600+ m3 /day.
+This is exacerbated in summer with the increase in population and flows increasing from 100 to 600+ m /day.
+Dosing of magnesium oxide (MagOx) at the vessel from December to the end of February each year assists with minimising odours released at the inlet in the increase in population and flows increasing from 100 to 600+ m /day.
 Dosing of magnesium oxide (MagOx) at the vessel from December to the end of February each year assists with minimising odours released at the WWTP.